Anupam0173/Add-contact-with-frontend-and-backend/README.md

-# Add-contact-with-frontend-and-backend

-As this project does not contains node_modules for both angular and node js we can install by below.
+#As this project does not contains node_modules for both angular and node js we can install by below.

 **we can install node_modules in Angular by below command**</br>
 #npm install</br>